 Lucy has been shortlisted by Flash 500, Northern Gravy (with one selection), Retreat West (including coming second place) and three times by the National Flash Fiction Day (NFFD) for her micros.
+After many attempts, she finally made the Bath Flash Fiction Award‘s longlist in February 2022 and will appear in the associated anthology.
 She once had a comedy sketch recorded for BBC’s Newsjack but it didn’t make the final edit.
 Were it not for winning Lunate Fiction’s monthly flash comp in 2020 with ‘The Eight Year Hope of Us (as seen on TV)’, she would have an acute case of bridesmaid complex.
 This story will appear in Dr Tania Hershman’s charity anthology of winning flash, which will raise funds to support fuel poverty initiatives over the coming months.

 Lucy has been published by 100 Word Story, Bear Creek Gazette, The Cabinet of Heed, Comma Press, The Daily Drunk, Detritus Online, The Drabble, Ellipsis Zine, Friday Flash Fiction, Funny Pearls, Idle Ink, Little Old Lady Comedy, Lunate Fiction, (mac)ro(mic), the National Flash Fiction Day (anthology and FlashFlood event), Northern Gravy, Paragraph Planet, Punk Noir, Selcouth Station, Storgy, Reflex Fiction, Tiny Molecules, Truffle Magazine and Virtual Zine.